Natalia Oreiro: 2020–present: Got Talent, La Voz, Evita and Yosi, the Regretful Spy

 At the beginning of 2020, she filmed some scenes for the film Hoy Se Arregla El Mundo by Ariel Winogrand with Leonardo Sbaraglia.
 During the year she hosted Got Talent Uruguay, which was renewed for a second season broadcast in 2021, and a third broadcast in 2022.
-On August 6, 2020, Netflix premiered Nasha Natasha worldwide.
+On 6 August 2020, Netflix premiered Nasha Natasha worldwide.
 The documentary directed by Martín Sastre, refers to her special bond with Russia, while revealing aspects of her private life that were unknown until then.
-The documentary reached the top positions in Uruguay, Argentina and several European countries and also reached position 30th globally.
+The documentary reached the top positions in Uruguay, Argentina and several European countries and also reached the 30th position globally.

-In 2021, she filmed the first season of the Amazon Prime Video series Yosi, the Regretful Spy, which premiered on April 29, 2022 and follows a spy who infiltrates a Jewish community to gather information that was used to carry out the AMIA bombing.
-On February 17, 2022, it officially announced that she would be the host of La Voz, Uruguayan version of The Voice of Holland.
-In that year, the Star+ series Santa Evita also premiered, in which Oreiro plays Eva Perón.
+In 2021, she filmed the first season of the Amazon Prime Video series Yosi, the Regretful Spy, which premiered on 29 April 2022, and follows a spy who infiltrates a Jewish community to gather information that was used to carry out the AMIA bombing.
+On 17 February 2022, it was officially announced that she would be the host of La Voz, the Uruguayan version of The Voice of Holland.
+That year the western film Las Rojas was also released, in which she stars alongside Mercedes Morán, and the Star+ series Santa Evita also premiered, in which Oreiro plays Eva Perón.

+In July 2023, she continued to host the second season of La Voz, in addition to starring in the premiere of the romantic comedy film Casi muerta, in which she plays a woman who finds out she has a terminal illness.